johnppederson/qmmm-pme/README.rst

 - pydantic
 - libxc
 - numpy>=1.19.2

+If you are performing calculations on large molecules, we also recommend installing the excellent dftd3 repository developed by the Grimme lab.

 Once the modified psi4 and openmm repositories are built, the qmmm-pme repository may be cloned.::